 9. Is there any penalty for non-compliance?

 Yes.
-The penalty is N500,000 for corporate bodies and N50,000 for individuals.
+The penalty is NGN500,000 for corporate bodies and NGN50,000 for individuals.
 It pays to comply before the deadline of 31 January.

 Form H1 is one of the tax returns in Nigeria, and coping with numerous tax deadlines can be difficult.
 The time and expertise involved are even more to file payroll tax returns in multiple states.
-Push away the worries about how to be a payroll tax expert.
-With the friendly team at Bomes Resources Consulting, you can expect timely, organized, and reliable information that allows you more time to focus on your business.
-For a free consultation on your current payroll situation, send a message.
+For further assistance on your current payroll situation, send a message.